Configure runtime settings

 In the following example, during the 10 iterations, Block1 and Block2 will run with a probability of 70% and 30% respectively, but not necessarily 7 and 3 times.

 |Server (TruClient Native Mobile)||The server from which you want to collect data and credentials.|

 Modify the list of shared DLLs after you record a Vuser script.

-If a DLL is included in the list of shared DLLs, when the Vuser script is run and requires a particular DLL, the Vuser will access the DLL in its shared location – the DLL will not be copied to the load generator.
+If a DLL is included in the list of shared DLLs, when the Vuser script is run and requires a particular DLL, the Vuser accesses the DLL in its shared location – the DLL is not copied to the load generator.
 Adding a DLL to the list of shared DLLs therefore saves hard-drive space on the load generator when a Vuser runs.